-Trustees continue to rely heavily upon ABF, The Soldiers Charity, to meet the full extent of the Trust's objects.
-Trustees recognise the sector coherence that can be achieved by this joined up and collective approach.
-Trustees equally remain vigilant to the governance and risk management implications of such a methodology for grant making.
+Trustees continue to rely heavily upon ABF, The Soldiers Charity, in dispersing the funds of the Trust.
+Whilst recognising the coherence this provides to the sector, Trustees equally remain vigilant to the governance and risk management implications of such a methodology for grant making.
 With this in mind trustees annually review this approach to working with The Soldiers Charity, to ensure the objects of the trust are both best met and properly overseen.